top things to do in san francisco

 You can also tell by the busy and superb little restaurants there.
 For example, we much like:

-• Serpentine, 2495 3rd St/22nd St. Newish place with unusually tasty food.
+- Serpentine, 2495 3rd St/22nd St. Unusually tasty food.
 Reservations are almost always required.

-• Mr & Mrs Miscellaneous, 699 22nd St/3d St. Homemade gelato and cookies in a nice corner sitdown shop.
+- Mr & Mrs Miscellaneous, 699 22nd St/3d St. Homemade gelato and cookies in a nice corner sitdown shop.
+Expensive.
 Nice owners.

-• Hard Knox Cafe, 2526 3rd St/22nd St. Excellent soul food including fried chicken & waffles, roasted ox tail, corn bread, grits, and much more.
-Pleasant service, selection of beer, and decor (tin siding like you are in a tin shack).
-Used to be extremely inexpensive but we notice their $3 French Toast is now $5 and the place is getting very busy.
-Opens 11 am-9 pm.
+- Hard Knox Cafe, 2526 3rd St/22nd St. Excellent soul food including fried chicken & waffles, roasted ox tail, corn bread, grits, and much more.
+Pleasant service, selection of beer, and interesting decor (tin siding like you are in a tin shack).
+Open 11 am-9 pm.

 Nearby on the Bay are a few older clubs or restaurants with large outdoor patios.
 The Ramp, 855 Terry Francois St at the end of Mariposa St, is a long-time local favorite place for drinking on their sunny deck (which gets very busy after about 10 am on Sundays).
 Inside they also have a good dive bar and lunch for rainy week days.